A brief explanation of why we do not sign Non-Disclosure Agreements (NDAs)

 We honestly cannot keep track of the obligations even if we were to sign all the NDAs for all those who submit a form(s) on our website, exchange an email with us, and over a telephone call.
-Over the years we have done over 5,000+ calls and well over 1,000+ form submissions, if we were to sign an NDA, it would be impossible for us to keep track and keep ourselves aligned (i.e in legal compliance) with all the agreements we would be a signatory to.
+Over the years we have done over 6,000+ calls and 1,000s of form submissions.
+If we were to sign an NDA, it would be impossible for us to keep track and keep ourselves aligned (i.e in legal compliance) with all the agreements we would be a signatory to.

-The information you provide is forwarded to banks and other financial institutions (we obfuscate any personally identifiable information about the company &/or the person submitting the form).
+The information you provide is forwarded to banks and other financial institutions (we usually obfuscate any personally identifiable information about the company &/or the person submitting the form).
 With an NDA in place, we cannot have this freedom.
 We would have to ask you each time, which would mean, pre-hand disclosing names of entities we protect and only reveal after a referral agreement has been signed.
 Furthermore, how the information will be shared further by the party we disclose to, after taking your permission, is something we have no control over.

 An NDA in most cases would require us to segregate information that is deemed confidential or not, train our entire team on this, that again would be a Herculean task if we had to sign an NDA with everyone.